broxus/ever_wallet_flutter_new/README.md

 # To deploy to TestFlight and Google Play closed testing just run the following command:
 $ melos build:deploy_store

-# Also you can deploy it to Firebase App Distribution, TestFlight and Google Play closed testing at once:
-$ melos build:deploy_fad_store
 ```

 Each of these commands will increment the build number before building the app.